For the purposes of this policy we define you to be a member if you have signed in to an account. Until you have signed in you remain a visitor.

 As mentioned above, Project Euler makes use of PHP sessions and the PHPSESSID cookie is used as your unique identifier which keeps members signed in.
 As long as you remain active on the website your session will remain alive, but after a period of inactivity the session will expire and a new cookie will be generated, requiring you to sign in again.
 However, it is possible, when signing in, to click "Remember Me".
 If this box is checked then an additional cookie (name = keep_alive) will be stored on your computer allowing you to be automatically re-authenticated when your session expires.
 This cookie will remain on your computer until it expires or until you sign out.
 See About persistent logins... for more information.

 As a member you also have the option of sorting the problems table by: problem ID or solved by, and to filter the problems by: all, solved, or unsolved.
 By default it will sort by ID in ascending order and all problems will be shown.
-If you change any of these settings then one or more cookies (name = sort_type; name = sort_method; name = filter_type) will be used to remember your selections.
+If you change any of these settings, then one or more cookies (name = sort_type; name = sort_method; name = filter_type) will be used to remember your selections.
 If you revert to the default settings, then the associated cookie will be removed.

 Similarly, if you decide to only show active members in the statistics tables, then an additional cookie (name = statistics_show) is used to enable this view from table to table.
 If you restore the view to all members, then the cookie is deleted.